MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mapg-anomaly-detection-alerts.md

 # Investigate anomaly detection alerts

- Microsoft Application Governance Management provides security detections and alerts for malicious activities.
+ Microsoft app governance provides security detections and alerts for malicious activities.
 The purpose of this guide is to provide you with general and practical information on each alert, to help with your investigation and remediation tasks.
 Included in this guide is general information about the conditions for triggering alerts.
 Because anomaly detections are non-deterministic by nature, they're only triggered when there's behavior that deviates from the norm.
 Finally, some alerts may be in preview, so regularly review the official documentation for updated alert status.

 ## MITRE ATT&CK

-To make it easier to map the relationship between Microsoft Application Security and Governance alerts and the familiar MITRE ATT&CK Matrix, we've categorized the alerts by their corresponding MITRE ATT&CK tactic.
+To make it easier to map the relationship between Microsoft app governance alerts and the familiar MITRE ATT&CK Matrix, we've categorized the alerts by their corresponding MITRE ATT&CK tactic.
 This additional reference makes it easier to understand the suspected attacks technique potentially in use when Microsoft Application Security and Governance alert is triggered.

-This guide provides information about investigating and remediating Microsoft Application Security and Governance alerts in the following categories.
+This guide provides information about investigating and remediating Microsoft app governance alerts in the following categories.

 - Initial Access
 - Execution